-Our 2018 list of the Top 10 Graphic Design School Programs in the South.
+Our 2019 ranking of the Top 10 Graphic Design School Programs in the South.
+We considered 156 southern colleges with graphic design programs for this year's rankings.
 For an explanation of our ranking criteria, click here.

 We define the South as Florida, Georgia, Alabama, Louisiana, North Carolina, South Carolina, Kentucky, West Virginia, Tennessee, Mississippi, Arkansas.